rimrachai-marma/mern_stack-eshop/README.md

 - Form validation
 - Shopping cart and that save to the backend database when user login.
 - Product reviews and ratings
-- Product pagination
-- Product search, filter, and sorting
+- Product pagination, search, filter, and sorting (in same route)
 - User profile with orders and user profile edit
 - User profile picture (buffer image) upload with multer
 - User Order details page